Meet the Mares.....

 Candy is a 12.2 hand bay Welsh cross pony.
 Born approximately 2008.
 She is very brave and full of energy.
 She joined the Camp Y-Noah team in December 2016.
 She loves carrots and all her new found attention.

 Piper is a 15 hand quarter horse who joined the Camp Y-Noah team in December 2016.
+She was donated by a camp staff member.
 Her dorsal strip and primitive dun markings make her easy to spot in a crowd.
 She is happy to hit the trail or work out in the arena.
-We look forward to watching her grow in our program.
+She has quickly grown into a camper favorite and was voted Horse of the Year in 2018.

 PIPPY LONG STOCKING